rfrost777/tools/README.md

 `ltdis.sh <binary>`

+## dvwa_bruteit.sh / dvwa_patator.sh
+Two shell scripts I improvised while attacking the webapp login page of a DVWA machine, following the THM room "Brute Force Heroes" (https://tryhackme.com/room/bruteforceheroes).
+Using ZAP and/or hydra did not work at all for me so I used good old curl.
+The command line in the Patator task seemed wrong to me too and did not work in my Kali 2023.2 VM, so I improved and fixed that.
+The provided TryHackMe DVWA used "Impossible" security level settings, so I had to work arround a PHP-SessionID and a Cross-Site-Request-Forgery (CSRF) token.
+Edit the setup section in those scripts to your needs and fire away.

+Usage:
+`./dvwa_bruteit.sh` or
+`./dvwa_patator.sh`

 ## lyrics2.rock
 A CTF challenge written in Rockstar.
 Yeah, I know.
 That's really a thing.
 Roll with it...